nextml/caption-contest-data-api/README.md

 | ![](example_queries/query_cardinal.png) | ![](example_queries/query_dueling.png) |
 | Cardinal bandits                        | Dueling bandits                        |

+After publishing 527 on 2016-07-05, we provide

+* about **1.7 million** responses to 17 different
+caption contests in the directory `contests`.
+These have both adaptive algorithms and non-adaptive algorithms.
-As of 2016-3-27, we provide about **1.2 million** responses to 11 different caption contests.
+* about **1.9 million** responses to 8 different contests in `adaptive-only contests`.
+These only use one adaptive algorithm.

 For each response, we record

 * information on the user (participant ID, response time, timestamp, network delay, etc)
 * information on the question (caption(s) present, user answer, algorithm generating query)

-*The data for an individual experiment is in the [`contests/`] directory.* For example, caption contest 505 lives in [`contests/505/`].
+*The data for an individual experiment is in the [`contests/`] or [`adaptive-only-contests`] directory.* For example, caption contest 505 lives in [`contests/505/`].
 More description and detail is given in the individual folder.

+[`adaptive-only-contests`]:adaptive-only-contests/
 [`contests/`]:contests/
 [`contests/505/`]:contests/505